cran/bayesSSM/README.md

 bayesSSM is an R package offering a set of tools for performing Bayesian inference in state-space models (SSMs).
-It implements the Particle Marginal Metropolis-Hastings (PMMH) in the main function `pmmh`
-for Bayesian inference in SSMs.
+It implements the Particle Marginal Metropolis-Hastings (PMMH) in the main function `pmmh` for Bayesian inference in SSMs.

 ## Why bayesSSM?

-While there are several alternative packages available for performing Particle MCMC bayesSSM is designed to be simple and easy to use.
-It was developed as a procrastination task during my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
+While there are several alternative packages available for performing Particle MCMC, bayesSSM is designed to be simple and easy to use.
+It was alongside my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
 Everything is written in R, so performance is not the best.

 ## Installation